debu-sinha/techfutures-2025-mlops-databricks/README.md

 ## 🧠 Workshop Overview

-In this workshop, you’ll learn how to build and scale a **complete MLOps lifecycle** on Databricks:
+In this workshop, you'll learn how to build and scale a **complete MLOps lifecycle** on Databricks:

 - Train and track models using **PyTorch + MLflow**
 - Register and govern models with **Unity Catalog**
 - Deploy and serve models using **Model Serving / AI Gateway**